B1aZer/b1azer.github.io/posts/pipes-with-promises.md

 ---
 title: Pipes with promises in JavaScript
 layout: post
-tags: javascript, memo
+tags: memo, javascript
 ---

-When I was working on our site I noticed that it has much more bugs related to the front code.
+When I was working on our site I noticed that it has much more bugs related to the front code compared to the back.
 This is partly because the front code base was larger (35.23% JavaScript, 30.29%  HTML, 26.30% Python, 7.97% CSS to be exact).
 But it also seemed because backend code was simpler.
 It did not have async events, did not use shared state, backend views are mostly pure (meaning they will return the